Good oral hygiene for

 Step One

-feeding your dog fruits and veggies will cause diarrhea you should read this article.
+feeding your dog fruits and veggies will cause diarrhea, read this article.

 As an added bonus,